eax64/pydeep/README.md

 # pydeep
-Search for a module inside an other module
+Search for a sensivive module inside an other module.

-You're writing a python jail and want to let the user access a whole python module. (without the private attribute) It could be safe, but some modules are importing sensible modules (like re importing sys).
+You're writing a python jail and want to let the user access a whole python module. (without the private attributes) It could be safe, but some modules are importing sensible modules (like `re` importing `sys`).

-This little script try to find unsafe module imported inside your safe looking one.
+This little script try to find unsafe module imported inside your safe-looking module.

 ```
 $> ./pydeep.py re